Ain't No Stoppin' Us Now: Chart performance

 Released as the lead single from the album, the song spent a week at number one on the R&B singles chart.
 It also proved to be a successful crossover hit, peaking at number 13 on the Billboard Hot 100.
 The single also made it to number 10 on the disco charts, and reached number 5 in the UK.
 It eventually went double Platinum for selling 2 million copies.

 Cover versions

 In 1995, Luther Vandross released his version of the song, which charted in the UK at number 22 and in New Zealand at number 50.
 His version of the song was also performed as a duet with British girl group the Spice Girls for their An Audience with... special on the UK channel ITV1 in 1997.
 It later appeared as a B-side to their single "Stop".

 Samples

-The bassline of the track was used in Ma quale idea by Italian singer Pino D'Angiò, although he claimed he wrote that bassline himself.
+The bassline of the track was used in Ma quale idea by Italian singer-songwriter Pino D'Angiò, although he claimed he wrote that bassline himself.